Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 Whether you’re shopping for new or used cars for sale, fuel economy is an important consideration.
 Let’s look at the efficiencies of the Mazda CX-5 vs. the Toyota RAV4.

-Turning it over to the 2024 Mazda CX-5 MPG ratings, we see an EPA-estimated 26/31 MPG (City/Highway)4 with the standard engine and an EPA-estimated 22/27 MPG (City/Highway)4 when you upgrade to the available turbo engine.
+Turning it over to the 2025 Mazda CX-5 MPG ratings, we see an EPA-estimated 23/29 MPG (City/Highway)4 with the standard engine and an EPA-estimated 26/30 MPG (City/Highway)4 when you upgrade to the available turbo powertrain.

-If fuel efficiency takes priority, choose a RAV4; if performance thrills with competitive MPGs are a more tempting proposition, the Mazda CX-5 is the SUV for you.
+If fuel efficiency takes priority in the Toyota RAV4 vs. Mazda CX-5 debate, choose a RAV4; if performance thrills with competitive MPGs are a more tempting proposition, the Mazda iteration is the SUV for you.

 Toyota RAV4 vs. Mazda CX-5: Interior Space

-Both the Toyota RAV4 and Mazda CX-50 are compact crossover SUVs with two rows and seating for five people.
-If you need to accommodate more passengers, feel free to expand your search to our selection of new cars for sale.
+Both the Toyota RAV4 and Mazda CX-5 are compact crossover SUVs with two rows and seating for five people.
+If you need to accommodate more passengers, expand your search to our all new vehicle inventory.

-The Mazda CX-5 interior dimensions offer more room in key areas, with 39.7 inches of front headroom (without the moonroof), while the Toyota RAV4 interior dimensions provide 37.7 inches of front headroom.
-Likewise, the Mazda CX-5 brings your rear-seat passengers 39.6 inches of legroom, while the RAV4 only has 37.8 inches of rear legroom.
+The Mazda CX-5 interior dimensions offer more room in key areas, with 39.7 inches of front headroom (without the moonroof), while the Toyota RAV4 cabin provides 37.7 inches.
+Likewise, the Mazda SUV brings your rear-seat passengers 39.6 inches of legroom, while the RAV4 only has 37.8 inches.
 However, the front legroom is a tie at 41 inches for both models.

-The 2024 Toyota RAV4 vs. Mazda CX-5 comparison continues with the Toyota RAV4 cargo space measurements.
-They’re bigger than the Mazda CX-5 dimensions, with 39.4 cubic feet of cargo room behind the rear seats and 59 cubic feet behind the front seats; the Mazda CX-5 has 30 and 58.1 cubic feet, respectively.
+The 2025 Toyota RAV4 vs. Mazda CX-5 comparison continues with the RAV4 trunk space measurements.
+They’re bigger than the Mazda CX-5 dimensions, with 37.6 cubic feet of cargo room behind the rear seats and 69.8 cubic feet behind the front row with the second row lowered; the Mazda CX-5 has 29.1 and 59.3 cubic feet, respectively.

 Toyota RAV4 vs. Mazda CX-5: Interior Features

-While the Mazda CX-5 cargo space specs are smaller, the Mazda SUV can offer many more standard interior luxuries.
-For example, a base-trim 2024 Mazda CX-5 has these highlights:
+While the Mazda CX-5 cargo space specs are smaller, this vehicle can offer many more standard interior luxuries.
+For example, a base trim has these highlights:

 • 10.25-inch infotainment display